 3.4.8 Cash handling

 3.4.9 Closed circuit television

-Security on all campuses is controlled centrally through Facilities Management (Security Section), responsible directly to the Director, Facilities Management, although security operations on each campus are run in close liaison with the relevant Campus Coordinator.
+Security on all campuses is controlled centrally through QUT Security, responsible directly to the Executive Director, Facilities Management, although security operations on each campus are run in close liaison with the relevant Campus Coordinator.

-The Security Section has an extensive set of procedures in its Security Operating Procedures Manual designed to contribute to the good management of QUT by providing security staff with a comprehensive guide to policies which will assist them in carrying out their duties.
-Emergency procedures are provided for wardens.
+QUT Security has an extensive set of procedures in its Security Operating Procedures Manual designed to contribute to the good management of QUT by providing security staff with a comprehensive guide to policies which will assist them in carrying out their duties.
+Emergency procedures (QUT staff access only) are provided for wardens.

 Guidelines and procedures relating to building security and issue of keys/electronic access are available on the Digital Workplace (QUT staff access only).

 Under the provisions of the Queensland University of Technology Act 1998 (QUT Act), particularly Schedule 1 concerning Control of Traffic and Conduct on University Land, the University may regulate and control access to QUT land as well as the conduct of persons and the presence and use of vehicles on that land.

 Emergency access to all rooms and buildings can be gained at any time, on approval of QUT Security, by contacting campus security personnel on extension 85585 (or free call 1800 06 5585).